jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 ## Shell Languages
 While most shell languages are programming languages, they’re on the border between DSLs and GPLs.
 I’m going to lean a bit toward the DSLs here, because their domain is mostly with an operating system, such as Unix/Linux, and its directories and files.

-The [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) provides a cohort single-purpose commands, usually/originally written in C. These commands usually focus upon a single aspect of Unix, such as:
+The [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) provides a cohort of single-purpose commands, usually/originally written in C. These commands usually focus upon a single aspect of Unix, such as:
 * Listing the files in a directory
 * Returning disk usage
 * Providing a regular expression filter
 * Counting lines, words and characters
 * And many more

 The standard output of these commands can be piped as standard input to other commands making it easy to construct more sophisticated behaviors with a little piping glue.
 It’s simple for users to build their own commands from these basics.

 ## AWK